dojot/dojot/iam/keycloak/kafka-provider/README.md

 how to load it.

-In summary, this README is intended to explain how the _Kafka Provider_ is compiled and packaged according th the modular structure of Wildfly.
+In summary, this README is intended to explain how the _Kafka Provider_ is compiled and packaged according to the modular structure of Wildfly.
 After being packaged correctly, you need to move it into the Wildfly _modules_ directory and finally, use the [Wildfly CLI](https://docs.jboss.org/author/display/WFLY/Command%20Line%20Interface.html) to register the Provider so that Keycloak can load it as one of its modules.